Trump: U.S. 'Will Withdraw' From Iran Nuclear Deal

 Trump made the announcement during a speech at the White House.

+The president added that his action "sends a critical message" that the U.S. "no longer makes empty threats."
+Instead, Trump explained "when I make promises, I keep them."

+Trump also announced that Secretary of State Mike Pompeo was on his way to North Korea, for talks in preparation for a planned summit between Trump and North Korean leader Kim Jong Un.
+"Plans are being made, relationships are building, hopefully a deal will happen," Trump said.

-The top Democrat on the Senate Foreign Relations Committee criticized Trump's decision.
+The top Democrat on the Senate Foreign Relations Committee criticized Trump's decision to withdraw from the Iran pact.

 "With this decision President Trump is risking U.S. national security, recklessly upending foundational partnerships with key U.S. allies in Europe and gambling with Israel's security," Sen. Bob Menendez, D-N.J., said in a statement.
 "Today's withdrawal from the [deal] makes it more likely Iran will restart its nuclear weapons program in the future."